-- We offer a unique combination of technical theatre, arts management, performance, production, and the study of a diverse array of theatre texts, theories and histories.
+- Study an inspiring mix of technical theatre, arts management, performance and production, and diverse theatre texts, theories and histories.

 - The course includes regular field trips to institutions such as Battersea Arts Centre and the Southbank Centre, and free theatre tickets for some of London’s best shows.

-- We provide professional experience in a theatre or performance organization through our Work Placement and Theatre Festival modules.
+- Get professional experience in a theatre or performance organisation through our work placement and theatre festival modules.

-- Regular guest speakers from performance industries.
-Recent speakers have included: Simeilia Hodge-Dallaway (The National Theatre’s Black Plays), Georgia Dale (The Young Vic), Sam Stevenson (casting director for the BBC, ITV, Sky, RSC and the National Theatre).
+- Hear from regular guest speakers from the performance industries, such as Simeilia Hodge-Dallaway (The National Theatre’s Black Plays), Georgia Dale (The Young Vic) and Sam Stevenson (casting director for the BBC, ITV, Sky, RSC and the National Theatre).

 The course includes regular field trips to institutions such as Battersea Arts Centre, the National Theatre, and the Southbank Centre, and free theatre tickets for some of London’s best shows.

-If you have come from a vocational or industry related education background (e.g. BTEC Performing Arts), this programme is designed with you in mind.
-This course will build on the capabilities, expectations and ambitions that these more vocational qualifications provide.
+If you come from a vocational or industry-related background (eg. BTEC Performing Arts), this programme is designed with you in mind.
+The course will build on the capabilities, expectations and ambitions these more vocational qualifications provide.

-Theatre Practices and Production focuses on enabling you to develop critical, practical, creative and well-informed responses to a range of professional contexts; while supporting the development of confidence in writing in a variety of styles (including playwriting, blogging, theatre criticism, creation of theatre programs and analytical essays).
+You’ll develop your critical, practical, creative and well-informed responses to a range of professional contexts, while building your confidence in writing in different styles (including playwriting, blogging, theatre criticism, creation of theatre programs and analytical essays).

-The first year modules are about building a solid foundation in writing and technical theatre skills while learning to analyze a culturally and historically diverse array of performances and texts.
-Students will take a technical theatre module, a module focused on introducing playwriting skills, a year-long theatre workshop examining all aspects of performance and a theatre festival module in which they will visit and analyze many festivals of performance in London and across the U.K.
+- Take a technical theatre module, a module focused on introducing playwriting skills, a year-long theatre workshop examining all aspects of performance, and a theatre festival module where you will visit and analyse many festivals of performance in London and across the UK.